+1(781)975-1541

 01 What is WGCNA?

 WGCNA, short for Weighted Gene Co-expression Network Analysis, is a commonly used tool for analyzing gene co-expression networks.
 It is often translated as weighted correlation network analysis.
 Weighted Correlation network analysis, particularly through the WGCNA R package, is applied to examine correlation structures in high-dimensional datasets, such as gene expression and proteomics data.
+For a deeper dive into interpreting WGCNA in research articles, see our Understanding WGCNA Analysis in Publications

-02 When is WGCNA used?
+02 When and why is WGCNA used?

 WGCNA is applied to analyze gene expression data in complex transcriptome data with multiple samples, particularly in the study of developmental regulation across different organs/tissues and stages.
 Differential network analysis is crucial for identifying changes in connectivity patterns under varying conditions.
 Additionally, it is utilized to investigate response mechanisms to biotic and abiotic stresses at various time points.
+Common scenarios include linking gene modules to phenotypic traits, identifying key metabolic regulators, and exploring developmental or stress-response networks.
+WGCNA is also increasingly applied in proteomics, metabolomics, and multi-omics integration to reveal biological mechanisms.

-03 How to interpret WGCNA results?
+04 How to interpret WGCNA results?

-3.1 Identifying gene co-expression network sets
+4.1 Identifying gene co-expression network sets

 Based on pairwise correlation of gene expression data across all samples, genes with similar expression patterns are grouped into modules.
 This categorization condenses thousands of differentially expressed genes into several modules, typically a dozen or more.
 Using transcriptome data from tomato fruit development research as an example, WGCNA analysis identified 12 gene modules.
 The commonly used representation in literature is depicted in the figure below, where the upper part of the evolutionary tree displays each branch representing a gene, and the different colors below represent various modules.

-3.2 Filtering Key Modules for Functional enrichment analysis
+4.2 Filtering Key Modules for Functional enrichment analysis

 Method 1: Filtering based on module characteristic expression patterns.